annefou/metos_python/_episodes/02-formats.md

 ~~~
 {: .output}

-### Portable?

-A NetCDF file is machine-independent i.e. it can be accessed by computers with different ways of storing integers, characters, and floating-point numbers.
-This is not the case of many binary formats for
-which additional information on the internal data representation must be known.
-For instance,
-issues such as [endianness](https://en.wikipedia.org/wiki/Endianness) being addressed in the software libraries.

-### Scalable?

-A small subset of a large dataset may be accessed efficiently.

-### Appendable?
-Data may be appended to a properly structured NetCDF file without copying the dataset or redefining its structure.

-### Sharable?
-One writer and multiple readers may simultaneously access the same NetCDF file.

-### Archivable?
-Access to all earlier forms of NetCDF data will be supported by current and future versions of the software.

-But all these native characteristics are often insufficient...

 ### Check a netCDF file?

 Most of the time, netCDF filename extensions are either .nc or .nc4.
 However, it is not a mandatory requirement so it is useful to